Complete Guide on HIPAA Compliance Training Requirements

 Topics for healthcare students

 Healthcare students should get HIPAA compliance training before they have access to PHI.
-They must know the PHI disclosure guidelines when they work with patients or use healthcare data for projects or reports.
+They must know the PHI disclosure (unauthorized disclosures) guidelines when they work with patients or use healthcare data for projects or reports.

 • Electronic health record access by healthcare students – Students should know the allowable uses of PHI and the fact that using another person’s EHR login credentials to access PHI is a HIPAA violation.